Sulawesi white-handed shrew: Description

 The Sulawesi white-handed shrew is a small species of white-toothed shrew; it lacks the deposits of iron in the enamel of the teeth which is seen in the red-toothed shrews.
 The dorsal pelage is short and velvety, being greyish-brown or reddish-brown and the underside is paler.
 The ears are prominent, the legs are short, the feet are white, and the tail is long and clad with a few long well-scattered hairs.

 Distribution and habitat

 The Sulawesi white-handed shrew is endemic to the Indonesian island of Sulawesi where it is found in the northern, central and southwestern parts of the island.
 Its typical habitat is primary tropical lowland or montane forests, but it seems able to survive in secondary forests as well.
 The extent to which it can adapt to degraded habitats is unclear.

 Behaviour

 Very little is known of its natural history and behaviour of the Sulawesi white-handed shrew.
 Like other members of its family it lives among the leaf litter and is insectivorous and is likely to eat insects and small arthropods.
+They have a very short lifespan, with most individuals living for only 12-18 months.